cjbassi/gotop/README.md

 Extensions have proven problematic; go plugins are not usable in real-world cases, and the solution I had running for a while was hacky, at best.
 Consequently, extensions have been moved into the main code base for now.

 -  nvidia support: use the `--nvidia` flag to enable.
-You must have the `nvidia- smi` package installed, and gotop must be able to find the `nvidia-smi` executable, for this to work.
+You must have the `nvidia-smi` package installed, and gotop must be able to find the `nvidia-smi` executable, for this to work.
 -  remote: allows gotop to pull sensor data from applications exporting Prometheus metrics, including remote gotop instances themselves.

 ### Console Users